Madrid beats Atlético in shootout, wins Spanish Super Cup

 The key moment to the unattractive contest was an ugly tackle from Valverde to cut down Morata as he was charging toward Courtois, triggering a brief tussle between the teams’ players.

-But Valverde’s sending-off helped his side to reach the shootout where its finishing touches from the spot made all the difference.
+Valverde said that he was not proud of the foul that helped his teammates reach the shootout where their finishing touches from the spot made all the difference.

+“I asked Morata to forgive me,” Valverde said.
+“I know it isn’t right what I did, but I had to do it.
+I am happy for the title, but I don’t feel great about it.”

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports